sebastianaf/training-nodemailer/README.md

 # training-nodemailer

-Training code to use Nodemailer using s running on Docker
+Training code to use Nodemailer client with Express running on Docker

 ## Requirements

 - NodeJS
 - Docker
 - Docker compose
+- SMTP server

 ## Steps